 - Call Arizona Game and Fish at 520-628-5376, extension 4446

-For tips on how to keep birds and wildlife safe, visit the Tucson Wildlife Rehabilitation Center (TWRC).
+For tips on how to keep birds and wildlife safe, visit the Tucson Wildlife Center (TWC).
 TEP has been an active supporter of TWRC for more than a decade, providing both monetary support and volunteers to build wildlife recovery habitats.

 Habitat Creation for Burrowing Owls

 Burrowing owls are a bird of concern in Arizona as they are often driven from their preferred habitat by land development.
 In collaboration with the wildlife rescue group Wild at Heart, TEP employee volunteers help build new artificial habitats for burrowing owls that are displaced from their native homes.
 Our volunteers have helped construct hundreds of man-made burrows at several locations in our service area, that originally started at our H. Wilson Sundt Generating Station, and have now moved to locations across Southern Arizona.